yext/answers-search-ui/README.md

   // takes in the result data response.
   // By default, if no event options are specified the SDK will try to add verticalKey, entityId, and searcher options
   // to the analytics event.
-  eventOptions: result => ({
+  eventOptions: result => {
+    return {
       // The vertical key for the CTA.
 If unspecified, this defaults to the vertical key this cta is a part of
       verticalKey: "people",
       // The entity id of the result this cta is a part of, defaults to the entityId field in Knowledge Graph
       entityId: result._raw.id,
       // If the CTA is inside a vertical search, defaults to the value "VERTICAL",
       // if is inside a universal search, defaults to the value "UNIVERSAL"
       searcher: "VERTICAL"
-  })
+    };
+  }
 }]
 ```